 - Refusal to allow someone asylum in the UK.

-You can appeal against following decisions outside UK
+You can appeal against the following decisions from outside the UK

 - A decision to refuse a Human Rights Claim for Entry Clearance.